geezorg/DocxConverter/README.md

 4. Click "Convert File(s)"
 5. Converted files will automatically open.

 ![v0.6 Screenshot](doc/gui-screenshot-v0.6.png)

+If your document contains more than one legacy font system, you may convert the fonts one at a time where the output document of the first conversion is used as the input document of the 2nd conversion and so on.

 In the GitHub the "[releases](https://github.com/geezorg/DocxConverter/releases/)" folder you can find and download the "DocxConverter-0.6.0-full-gui.jar" file.
 This version contains the converter and all of its dependencies (jar libraries).